Shop 6/21 Lorisch Way

 PUPPY SOCIALISATION – ASK ABOUT OUR PUPPY PRE-SCHOOL!

-Our pups must be well adjusted in many different environments from a very young age – expose your pup to people and other animals (only vaccinated dogs).
-Good puppy and juvenile training lays the foundation for a well behaved adult dog.
-Puppy Preschool classes make learning an enjoyable experience for you and your pup.
+Our pups must be well adjusted in many different environments from a very young age – expose your pup to people and other animals – a good obedience school can make the difference between a beloved family member and a public nuisance!
+Ask about our Puppy Preschool, run by our knowledgeable vet nurses.

-If you have any problems or questions about your new puppy, please do not hesitate to give us a call on 07 3193 9222
+If you have any questions or problems with your new puppy, please do not hesitate to give us a call!